cran-task-views/MetaAnalysis/MetaAnalysis.md

 -   `r pkg("CIAAWconsensus")` has a function for multivariate m-a in the context of atomic weights and estimating isotope ratios.
+-  `r pkg("BayesMultMeta")` provides Bayesian inference
+    for the parameters of the multivariate random effects model with application to multivariate meta-analysis.

 #### Meta-analysis of studies of diagnostic tests